AllYourBot/hostedgpt/README.md

 2. **Create OAuth Consent Screen:**
    - In the navigation menu, go to "APIs & Services" > "OAuth consent screen"
-   - Select "Internal" and click "Create"
+   - If you want to restrict this to users in your Google Workspace, select "Internal".
+If you want to let people use any Google account, select "External", and then click "Create"
    - Fill out the required fields (App name, User support email, etc.).
-   - Add your domain (if applicable) and authorized domains.
+   - Add your domain and authorized domains.
    - Click "Save and Continue"
+   - Leaves Scopes blank and click "Save and Continue"
+   - On the "Test Users" screen you can enter a few email address that you want to test with, then "Save and Continue"

 3. **Create OAuth Credentials:**
    - In the navigation menu, go to "APIs & Services" > "Credentials"